 - Understand rights and responsibilities in counties

-- Discuss the role of the Church in positively influencing the nation’s politics and development
+- Discuss the role of the Faith community in positively influencing the nation’s politics and development

-- Beyond the seminar, be inspired to influence county’s and nation’s leaders through Biblical values.
+- Beyond the seminar, be inspired to influence county’s and nation’s leaders through enduring values.

-The prophets with the leaders of their days (Samuel, Nathan, Elijah, Jeremiah, etc)
+Examples of biblical leaders in their days (Samuel, Nathan, Elijah, Jeremiah, etc)

 - Our role as watchmen/ shepherd (Ezekiel 34)